GobySoft/goby3/src/doc/markdown/doc505_goby_liaison.md

 The built-in tabs include:

 1. Commander: A form for allowing users to publish any Protobuf message on the *intervehicle* or *interprocess* layer.
 This is typically used for sending commands from an operator to one or more vehicles over the *intervehicle* layer.
 2. Scope: A live table showing the latest of all groups containing Protobuf messages  published in the *interprocess* layer, and the ability to show a streaming history of any group.
-This is a helpful debugging tool, and can be though of as the GUI equivalent of `goby zeromq subscribe`.
+This is a helpful debugging tool, and can be thought of as the GUI equivalent of `goby zeromq subscribe`.

 ## Common Configuration